 in a quartet and the Rain City Community Orchestra.

 Michelle was raised in Michigan and North Carolina.
 Inspired by astronomy and excited by spaceships, she pursued a degree in aerospace engineering.
 Her career was barely off the ground when she was already predicting a switch to education following engineering.
 To that end, she began graduate studies in mathematics... which isn't so necessary when your students end up being preschoolers!
 Michelle has been happily reading storybooks and counting with energetic and enthusiastic PATH kids since 2016.
 Her favorite moments are listening to the kids share random details and stories about whatever is on their minds!

 After too many years in Texas, Michelle and her husband Blake are happily settled in Seattle with their PATH-graduate son Kai.
 Michelle enjoys running, dancing, reading, and drinking coffee.
 She still gets really excited about math and spaceflight.

 Autumn was born in Seattle and has 4 children, 3 of them PATH preschool graduates.
 Prior to teaching at PATH, she spent most of her career in HR management for a high tech startup.
 She loves the energy and simple happiness the preschool children and teachers show up with every day.

 Summer, along with her husband Mark, are pastors at Sanctuary Church, where she has served since 2008.
 She holds a Masters of Divinity degree from Fuller Seminary, and is an ordained Pastor in the Christian Reformed Church.

-Summer is new to the role of preschool administrator but feels like the role fits well into her varied resume that also includes Air Force project manager, coffeeshop manager and foster mom!
+Summer is new to the role of preschool administrator but feels like the role fits well into her varied resume that also includes Air Force project manager, pastor, coffeeshop manager, and spiritual director!